xactuary/Stock-Analysis/README.md

 ![alt text](https://github.com/xactuary/Stock-Analysis/blob/master/Resources/2018%20Challenge%20Results.PNG)
 ![alt text](https://github.com/xactuary/Stock-Analysis/blob/master/Resources/2018%20challenge.PNG)

-Clearly the run time has been reduced substantially by making some changes to the code but getting the same results.
-The only change to the output was removing the $ from the Total Volume in the refactored code.
+Clearly the run time has been reduced substantially by making some changes to the code while still getting the same results.

 #### DISCUSSION OF REFACTORING
 The advantage of refactoring the code is that taking the time to do this can help create a program that takes fewer steps, uses less memory, or improves the logic of the code to make it easier for future users to read.
 The first attempt at writing code to accomplish a task may not be the most efficient method to get the job done but it may work and get the answer right away.
 The disadvantage of refactoring the code is that it takes additional time.
 Many projects may require a quick turn around and don't require efficiency to get the results.
 In these cases, it might not be worthwhile to spend the time refactoring the original code.
 However, if the project is going to put code into production that will be reused by many people or run on very large datasets, it is important to refactor it to make sure it is efficient and correct for all cases.
 Some programmers may decide it is easier to start over from scratch than to refactor someone else's code.